palera1n/palera.in/src/pages/docs/get-started/installing-palera1n-macos.md

 This will guide you through the process of downloading the **latest** version of palera1n, and then using palera1n.
 If successful you should be able to jailbreak your device afterwards.

 ## Prerequisites
-- __[macOS](https://nodeca.github.io/pica/demo/)__ - Check the Compatibility Chart  for information on which macOS versions are recommended to use.
+- __[macOS](/docs/reference/compatibility-chart)__ - Check the Compatibility Chart  for information on which macOS versions are recommended to use.

+> If you are using a computer with an **AMD Ryzen CPU**, you will likely run into issues.
+If you do run into issues, you should use a computer with an Intel CPU or Apple Silicon.

+- __[USB-A to lightning cable](/docs/reference/compatibility-chart)__ - Check the Compatibility Chart for information on what cables are recommended to use.

 - __[Compatible checkm8 device](/docs/reference/compatibility-chart)__ - Check the Compatibility Chart for information on what devices are supported.

-- __[USB-A to lightning cable](/docs/reference/compatibility-chart)__ - Check the Compatibility Chart for information on what cables are recommended to use.

 > On `A11 devices`, you must disable your passcode and will not be able to use your passcode, or other SEP functionality, until you boot into a stock iOS state.
 SEP functionality includes things such as a passcode, Face ID/Touch ID, and Apple Pay.<br/><br/>Additionally, if your device is an `A11 device on iOS 16` and you've set a passcode before, you will need to **erase all content and settings** in order to be able to jailbreak.